Millikin University COVID-19 Testing Requirements

 Campus community members, even those fully vaccinated, must be free of ANY symptoms potentially related to COVID-19 or have been evaluated and cleared by their medical provider to be eligible to return to campus and/or attend classes.
 If you are sick, stay home.

-At this time, symptoms include one or more of the following:
+Symptoms include one or more of the following:

 - Fever or chills